mpyrek/MiAPD/README.md

 ### Method

-Hotel selection is based on AHP method described in the book by Konrad Kułakowski's entitled "Understanding the anaytic hierachy process."
+Hotel selection is based on AHP method described in the book by Konrad Kułakowski's entitled "Understanding the analytic hierachy process."

 ### Tests